garrethcain/django-easyjwt/README.md

 .
 We want the auth-service to be on `:8000` and the client-service to be at `:8001`.

-**This is important because it's how we configure the RemoteJWT's configuration in the auth-service and client-service.**
+**This is important because it's how we configure the easyjwt's configuration in the auth-service and client-service.**

 You'll need two terminals.
 One in auth-service/ and one in client-service/ both